Racial Wealth Gap in the United States

 How to Close It

+One reason for the discrepancy is the number of extremely poor black families.
 The Economic Policy Institute reported that 25 percent of black households have zero or negative net worth.
-Only 10 percent of white families have zero or less net worth.
-In other words, black families have $5.04 in net worth for every $100 held by white families.
+Only 10 percent of white families are that poor.
+Since so many black families own nothing or are in debt, it drags down average wealth for the entire race.
+As a result, black families have $5.04 in net worth for every $100 held by white families.

-In 1935, the Social Security Act excluded farmworkers and domestic workers from accruing benefits.
+In 1935, the Social Security Act excluded farm workers and domestic workers from accruing benefits.
+At that time, most blacks still lived in the South, and they were illiterate.
+That meant they were more likely to be farm workers and domestic workers.
 As a result, two-thirds of blacks never received Social Security's wealth-building opportunities.

-Black and Latino Americans will outnumber U.S. whites by 2043.
+Higher birth rates and immigration mean that minorities are becoming a larger share of the U.S. population.
+By 2043, black and Latinos will outnumber whites.
 As a result, the racial wealth gap drags down the average wealth of the entire country.

 How to Close the Gap

 Progressive taxation will help close the inequality in U.S. income.
 Poor families spend a larger share of their income on the cost of living.
 They need all the money they earn to afford basics like shelter, food, and transportation.
 A tax cut will allow them to afford a decent standard of living.
 It will also allow them to start saving and increase their wealth.